Analyzing and fixing the issues

 DIVIDE ( [Margin Currency], [Sales Currency], BLANK() )

-If we go back to the Issues page, we have other three issues on two measures that have note been fixed yet.
-However, the relevance of the remaining issues seems very small compared to the issues that we already fixed.
+However, the impact of the remaining issues seems very small compared to the issues that we already fixed.

-The final state of the fixed measures is available in the version 1 (v1) of the model Contoso 1M - currency conversion optimized.
+The final state of the fixed measures is version 2 (v2) of the model Contoso 1M - currency conversion optimized.